mauricio2093/SequenceFunction/README.md

 visualization of a sequence function with javascript and chart.js

-**You can check it rigth here https://sequence02468.netlify.app/
+**You can check it rigth here:** https://sequence02468.netlify.app/